OSGeo/OSGeoLive-doc/en/quickstart/openjump_quickstart.rst

 Next, click on the button that shows a blue crosshair with a yellow square in the middle, the :guilabel:`Move Vertex Tool` (Hoovering over the buttons gives you a button description).
-You should now see your mouse cursor change to a small black crosshair when you move it over the Layer View.
+You should now see your mouse cursor change to a small black crosshair when you move it over the Map View.

 .. image:: ../../images/screenshots/1024x768/openjump_ss_08.png
    :scale: 55